 The overdoses were largely concentrated in southeastern Massachusetts, western Massachusetts, the Merrimack Valley and Middlesex County.

 State police were unable to provide a comparison for the same time period a year ago because they put a new tracking system in place late last year.

 The state Department of Public Health could not provide recent statewide figures, but said there were a total of 642 deaths from opioid overdoses in 2011, the most recent year for which figures are available.
 That total includes deaths from heroin as well as other opioids, which include Oxycodone, morphine and other pain medications.

 State police said there are several factors contributing to the recent increase in fatal overdoses, including suppliers cutting heroin with Fentanyl, a synthetic substance that increases the drug's toxicity.
-They said a very potent strain of heroin appears to be flooding the streets and users may be using heroin along with other drugs.

 "Add to those one more probable factor, the fact that heroin is more readily available and easier for users to obtain than other opiates or prescription narcotics," Procopio said.

 He said state police are continuing to work with local police to try to find ways to combat the problem.